RELIC: Investigating Large Language Model Responses using Self-Consistency: User Study

 \subsection{Result Analysis}

 From our observations and the quantitative and qualitative feedback from users, we summarize the insights about the users' workflow on verifying and correcting the generated text, the comparisons with traditional LLM interfaces, the system's usability and usefulness, and the participants' desired improvements.
-We use \textit{they/them} to refer to the participants for anonymity.